antoni909/README.md/CF201/class-01.md

 # Class 01

-## Reading Assignment is as follows:
+## Reading Assignment is as follows

 ### For your assignment, go through these resources, and create a markdown file titled class-01.md in your reading notes repo that summarizes the topics.
 Then ACP your master branch to create a rendered web page on github pages.
-Here are the chapters to read/skim before Class 1:
+Here are the chapters to read/skim before Class 1

     1. From the Duckett HTML book:
         -   Introduction (pp.2-11)